 If you receive a letter or message asking you to make a payment to the Dutch tax office, it should always be a Dutch bank account.
 Please verify the account number before making any payment.
 The following account numbers belong to the Dutch tax office.

 Do not make tax payments into an account number not listed above!

 What is a safe way to make payments to the Dutch tax office?

 I have just paid into an account not belonging to the Dutch tax office

-If you just paid into a bank account not belonging to the Dutch tax office, contact your bank right away.
-In certain situations your bank may be able to block the transfer.
+If you have just paid into a bank account not belonging to the Dutch tax office, contact your bank right away.
+In certain situations, your bank may be able to block the transfer.